partho1483/snail-coiling-dia2-analysis/data/sequence_metadata.md

 ## Notes

-The sequences in this folder were retrieved from the NCBI GenBank database and used for comparative sequence and protein domain analysis.
+The nucleotide sequences in this folder were retrieved from the NCBI GenBank database and used for comparative sequence analysis, protein domain visualization, and mutation interpretation.